McLeodMoores/xl4j/README.md

      APIs such as those that modify other cells (useful for dumping data onto a sheet without using an array formula).
    - Multi-thread safe functions `@XLFunction(isMultiThreadSafe=true)` which Excel can call from multiple calculation threads.
      This is the default.
-   - Asynchronous functions `@XLFunction(isAsynchronous=true)` which enable long running operations to run while Excel continues and explicitly notify Excel of a result. **CURRENTLY IN DEVELOPMENT**.
+   - Asynchronous functions `@XLFunction(isAsynchronous=true)` which enable long-running operations to run while Excel continues and explicitly notify Excel of a result. **CURRENTLY IN DEVELOPMENT**.
  - Call XLL API from different contexts
    - XLL API calls can be made from the caller's Excel calculation thread or from the Excel main thread depending on context required.